-Like many other affairs, Japan takes a very different approach to resume writing than what we are used to back home.
+Japan takes a very different approach to resume writing than what we might be used to back home.
 There are two major hiring seasons in Japan in the early spring and the late summer, but it is never too early to start working on your resume.

 The general rule of thumb when taking a photo for your resume is think of a passport photo.
 The more professional and presentable you look in the photo, the greater your chances are of being called in for an interview.
 The photo should be glued to the top right corner (4) of the resume.

 Men typically wear a dark suit with a conservative tie.
 There are plenty of photo booths, not unlike the popular purikura, that specialize in taking photos just the right size for resumes and passports.
 It is even able to remove redness and any blemishes on your skin from the photo without having you do anything extra.

 The booths can be found on the streets of business districts or at most major train and subway stations.
 In fact, many machines let you pay with your train pass.
 To use the booth, step inside, close the curtain, and start to choose your settings.
 Of course, not every machine is the same, but usually, you will first be given the option to choose between a black and white photo and a color photo.

 Then you will be asked what size photo you would like to print.
 For resumes, press the 履歴書 button.
 All that is left to do after that is to line yourself up with the camera and look your best.
 If the seat is too low or too high, it can be adjusted by turning to the right or to the left.
 There is a limited amount of tries, so it is in your best interest to try to get it right the first time.
 After you have chosen your favorite photo, it takes only less than a minute to print.

 2. Fill out the resume template